justintadlock/quote-this/readme.txt

 Screenshots are not really needed, but you can see this plugin in action on the <a href="http://justintadlock.com/writing" title="Justin Tadlock's Writing">Writing page</a> of my personal blog.

 == Changelog ==

+**Version 0.2**

+* Pretty much every line of code has changed.
+Yeah, so there's no much point in documenting it.
+Treat this as if it's a new plugin.

 **Version 0.1**